Christ Church, Kilndown: History

 Christ Church was commissioned by Viscount Beresford, who was a Field Marshal under Arthur Wellesley, 1st Duke of Wellington in the Napoleonic Wars. at a cost of £2500.
 It was originally designed as a chapel-of-ease for the nearby St Mary's Church, Goudhurst, but an Act of Parliament established it as its own independent Church of England parish in 1843.
 This Act, which was associated with the various Church Building Acts passed in the first decades of the 19th century, was passed on 24 February 1843.
 It described the parish of Goudhurst as having 2,850 residents but only one parish church (St Mary's), with a capacity of 750, and the new chapel of ease (Christ Church) with 413 seats, 313 of which were free (pew rents did not apply).
 The Act then created the "Chapelry District of Kilndown", consisting of the southwestern part of St Mary's parish.
 This district later became a parish in its own right.
 The church was consecrated on 15 April 1841; Archbishop of Canterbury William Howley led the service.

 Anthony Salvin was commissioned to design the church.
 The result was a plain Gothic "sandstone box" of little architectural merit: architectural historian Roger Homan states that the work subsequently undertaken at the direction of Viscount Beresford's stepson Alexander Beresford Hope "rescued and transformed ... a commonplace country church".
 Beresford Hope was a founder member of the Cambridge Camden Society (later the Ecclesiological Society), which prized "the truth and beauty" of architecturally correct Gothic Revival forms in Anglican church architecture, and was committed to its study and application.
 Over the course of five years from March 1840 he directed substantial alterations "in accordance with Ecclesiological principles", with particular emphasis on the interior, the east end and the chancel.
 Beresford Hope called in various high-profile architects to assist with the renovation.
 Anthony Salvin constructed the stone altar based upon the tomb of William of Wykeham at Winchester Cathedral.
 William Whewell advised on the design of the windows which were made in Munich-style stained glass and ordered from the Kingdom of Bavaria.
 Alexander Roos and Thomas Willement painted the chancel screen while William Butterfield designed the lectern.

 The church suffered from damp because of the porous nature of its sandstone walls, so the murals inside were whitewashed over in the 20th century.
-During the Second World War, the church was bombed on 13 December 1940 by the Germans.
-The bomb destroyed 18 of the stained glass windows and dislodged some of the roof tiles.
+During the Second World War, it was reported on 13 December 1940 that German bombs had recently fallen near the church, damaging 18 of the stained glass windows and dislodged some of the roof tiles.
 The windows were insured for £30,000 however the insurance did not cover damage from air raids.
 It was granted Grade I listed status in 1980.
 Between 2009 and 2020, the future Bishop of St Germans Hugh Nelson was the vicar of Christ Church.